edbefee3-3888-462a-9411-741b7e9eb54e/Faithful-32x32/README.md

 ### Credits
 - Vattic - Original Author of Faithful for Java Edition
+- xMrVizzy - Current Author of Faithful for Java Edition
 - Faithful Team (faithful.team) - Original Faithful for Java Edition
 - LukasPlaysGames - Original Author of Faithful Port for Bedrock Edition